Yoshihime: The Odawara Incident

 In 1590, when Masamune was participating in Toyotomi Hideyoshi's campaign against the Later Hōjō clan at the Siege of Odawara, Yoshihime personally brought Masamune a meal laced with poison.
 Though Masamune consumed the poison, he was able to counteract it with the antidote.
 It is reported that the confrontation between the mother and the child reached the peak by this matter, and Masamune killed his younger brother Date Kojiro himself.

-Even after the murder of Kojiro, Yoshihime remained in the Date family and continued to communicate with his son.
+Even after the murder of Kojiro, Yoshihime remained in the Date family and continued to communicate with her son.
 There are many theories about the incident, but it is said that Yoshihime was kept in exile.
 During the time she was in exile, she exchanged letters with her brother and other people.
 She sent a letter with Korean cotton to Masamune, he was so impressed that he tried to approach his mother.

 Departure and return for the Date clan

 In 1594 Toyotomi Hideyoshi ordered the lords of each clan to send their families to Kyoto.
 Megohime who was Masamune's wife went with Katakura Kita.
 On November 4, Yoshihime went to Kyoto and then returned to the Mogami clan at Yamagata Castle.

 In 1600, the Sekigahara Campaign began.
 At this time, Masamune received reinforcements from Mogami Yoshiaki at Yoshihime's request.
 Katakura Kagetsuna advised Masamune to wait for the enemy army to be exhausted.
 The Uesugi clan attacked the Kaminoyama castle that was defended by the Mogami clan, Naoe Kanetsugu manages to take the castle and Mogami's army fled.
 Masamune sent reinforcements to the security of Yoshihime who was in the middle of the battle.
 In the Siege of Hasedō, Yoshiaki fights alongside Date clan to repel Uesugi from Yamagata.
 Tokugawa Ieyasu wins at the Battle of Sekigahara and Uesugi Retreat.
 After the war, Yoshihime sent a letter of thanks to Masamune.

-After Yoshiaki's death in 1614, Yoshihime said she lost the whole family.
+With Yoshiaki's death in 1614, Yoshihime lost her whole family.
 Later, when the Mogami clan was restructured in 1622 after internal conflicts, Yoshihime could no longer maintain her status in the Mogami clan, and asked Masamune to return to Date, which he allowed.
 She went to live in Sendai Castle and died a year later in 1623 at the age of 76.

 She sent a gift from the Mogami family to Megohime and made peace with Masamume.
 In the last year of Yoshihime's life, Masamune learned of his mother's intelligence, and letters and poems were exchanged between mother and son.
 Yoshihime died on August 13, 1623, in Sendai Castle.
 In Masamune's absence, a funeral was held for her.